Andi-Tafilaj/GhanaFuneralBot/README.md

 # How to setup
 Clone the repo and be sure you have nodejs version 12.0 or later installed.
+NOTE: You do not need to have nodejs installed just to use the bots.
+You only need nodejs to modify the source code.

 Install discord.js v12 by simply typing "npm install `<discord.js>`